Childhood immunizations in the United States: Vaccine

 Most people who are vaccinated will not develop chickenpox.
 The vaccine also prevents almost all severe cases of the disease.
 About 25–30% of the people who develop chickenpox after vaccination will experience a case that is as severe as those of unvaccinated people.
+The varicella vaccine is given between 12 and 15 months of age.

 Side effects of the vaccine can include: